rxaviers/relative-time/README.md

 A [Temporal.ZonedDateTime](https://tc39.es/proposal-temporal/docs/zoneddatetime.html) or
 [Temporal.Instant](https://tc39.es/proposal-temporal/docs/instant.html) representing the
 reference point used to compute the relative difference.
 When omitted, the current moment is retrieved with [`Temporal.Now`](https://tc39.es/proposal-temporal/docs/now.html).
-Instant values require a reference time zone, either inferred from the target date or provided via `options.timeZone`.

-### options.timeZone (optional)

-An IANA time zone identifier (string) or [Temporal.TimeZone](https://tc39.es/proposal-temporal/docs/timezone.html) instance used to interpret `Temporal.Instant` inputs.
-Supply this option when both `date` and `options.now` are instants or when you want to override the target time zone during the comparison.
+If both `date` and `options.now` are instants, the comparison fails because there's no time zone context—pass a `Temporal.ZonedDateTime` as `options.now` to establish one.

 ### Return